VJakoby/PRS/README.md

 > **Knowledge base Indexer** - A fast local tool for searching indexed pages, in this case pentesting documentation, both online and local.

 ## Why?
-Technical documentation can be fragmented between Remote Public Docs (Web) and Local Documentation (Markdown).
+Technical documentation can be fragmented between Remote Public Docs (Web) and local documentation (Markdown).

 This project eliminates the overhead of switching between browser tabs and local editors by providing a Unified Search Interface.